-The Corporation provides share-based awards to certain employees in the form of stock options and restricted share unit plan (the "Awards").
+The Corporation provides share-based awards to certain employees in the form of stock options, restricted share unit plan, and performance share unit plan (the "Awards").
 The Corporation follows the fair-value method to record share-based payment expense with respect to the Awards granted.
-The fair value of each Award granted is estimated based on the date of grant and a provision for the costs is provided for with a corresponding credit to reserves in shareholders' equity over the vesting period of the agreement.
-Share-based payment expense associated with Awards issued to employees, consultants, officers and non-employee directors of the Corporation are expensed.
-The consideration received by the Corporation on the exercise of the Awards is recorded as an increase to issued capital together with corresponding amounts previously recognized in reserves in shareholders' equity.
-Forfeitures are estimated for each tranche, and adjusted as required to reflect actual forfeitures that have occurred in the period.
 In order to record share-based payment expense, the Corporation estimates the fair value of the Awards granted using assumptions related to interest rates, expected lives of the Awards, volatility of the underlying security, forfeitures and expected dividend yields.